savetheclocktower/pulsar-tree-sitter-tools/README.md

 The decorations will persist through editor changes, and will update when the editor updates.
 When the active layer is changed, the query editor will clear.

+Keep in mind that some predicates are not implemented in the `web-tree-sitter` bindings, even if they’re present in the documentation and in sample query files in Tree-sitter parser repositories.

-The built-in predicates `#match?` and `#eq?` are supported, as are certain custom predicates supported by Pulsar via `#set!`:
+The built-in predicates `#match?` and `#eq?` are supported, as are [certain custom predicates](https://gist.github.com/savetheclocktower/c9607b97477d4817911e4f2f8db89679#file-api-documentation-md) supported by Pulsar via `#is?`, `#is-not?` and `#set!`:

-* scope tests (e.g., `test.onlyIfFirst`) will be applied, and any captures that fail their tests will not be decorated.
+* scope tests (e.g., `(#is? test.first)`) will be applied, and any captures that fail their tests will not be decorated.
-* scope adjustments (e.g., `adjust.startAndEndAroundFirstMatchOf "^#"`) will be applied, and the adjusted range will be decorated rather than the original capture range.
+* scope adjustments (e.g., `(#set! adjust.startAndEndAroundFirstMatchOf "^#")`) will be applied, and the adjusted range will be decorated rather than the original capture range.

 ## Grammar